okrupa/MIR_master/README.md

 MIR_master
 ==============================
-Praca magisterka - "Wykorzystanie uczenia semi-nadzorowanego w sieciach prototypowych dla zadania klasyfikacji muzyki" Master thesis "Application of semi-supervised learning in prototypical networks for music classification task"
+Praca magisterka - "Wykorzystanie uczenia semi-nadzorowanego w sieciach prototypowych dla zadania klasyfikacji muzyki"

+Master thesis "Application of semi-supervised learning in prototypical networks for music classification task"

 # Prototypical Network prediction APP

-This library was created to allow the user to train his own semi-supervised prototype network and on its basis to tag audio files.
+This library was created to allow the users to train their own semi-supervised prototype network and on its basis to tag audio files.

 To prepare the environment, run commands from the **setup.sh** file.